Syhlo/reusable-carousel/README.md

 ```
 ##### Steps:

-* Update the name in the JavaScript as well.
+* Update the ID name in the JavaScript as well.
 * Tweak the options to your liking per carousel.
 * `autoplaySpeed` will be in milliseconds (not implemented yet).